I often have that nagging feeling that I’m forgetting something.

 Have you ever taken something you do at work and applied it to your life?
 I’d love to hear about it in the comments below!

-Update: Since publishing this article over two years ago, I still continue using this spreadsheet today.
+Update: Since publishing this article over five years ago, I still continue using this spreadsheet today.
 It has gotten slightly more complex as I’ve started playing the credit card sign up bonus game.

 I’ve added columns for sign up date, date to cancel the credit card (if there is an annual fee I don’t want to pay) and how much I need to spend to earn the bonus.
 I’ve also added another tab to the spreadsheet to track the balance of my credit card rewards and when they expire.